mix-steam-app/example-project/README.md

 # Mix
 _"Imagine the power to mix and match thousands of mods to craft your ultimate gaming experience."_

-Step into the future of modding and game development.
+Step into the future of game development and modular gaming.
 Combine hundreds of yet-to-exist mods to craft your own personalized gaming experiences.
-Create mods directly in the Unity Editor.
+Create assets directly in the Unity Editor.
 Share and download your creations through the Steam Workshop.
 Monetize your work.

 Mix is a brand-new modding platform designed for creative gamers and developers eager to pioneer modular gaming in Unity.
-While the platform is still in its early stages and lacks existing mods, it offers a unique opportunity to shape the future of modular gaming.
+While the platform is still in its early stages and lacks existing mods, it offers a unique opportunity to shape the future of this exciting new frontier.

 **Modular Gaming**: A customizable approach to gaming where players and developers create, share, monetize, and integrate modular components—like assets and mechanics—to personalize and enhance gameplay, fostering creativity, collaboration, and a community-driven economy.

-**Key Highlights:**
+### Key Highlights
 - **Mod Manager**: Supports downloading, publishing, updating mods, and creating modpacks, with plans for expanded features.
 - **Unity Editor Integration**: Modders can build mods entirely in Unity (version 6000.0.23f1).
 - **Commercial Mod Support**: Create and monetize mods with Mix taking 0% of earnings, though monetization workflows are still being developed.